Este conteúdo não está disponível no idioma selecionado.

 9.1.
 Detecting dead connections Copiar o linkLink copiado para a área de transferência!

-The broker detects that a client’s connection was not properly shut down at garbage collection time.
-The connection is then closed and a message similar to the one below is written to the log.
-The log captures the exact line of code where the client session was instantiated.
-This enables you to identify the error and correct it.
+During garbage collection, the broker identifies client connections that were not properly shut down.
+The broker closes each connection and writes a message to the log.
+The log shows the exact line of code where a client session was instantiated, which enables you to identify and correct the error.

 Because the network connection between the client and the server can fail and then come back online, which allows a client to reconnect, AMQ Broker waits to clean up inactive server-side resources.
 This wait period is called a time to live (TTL).
 The default TTL for a network-based connection is 60000 milliseconds (1 minute).
 The default TTL on an in-VM connection is -1, which means the broker never times out the connection on the broker side.